chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

  Basically you can write code and forget about your mouse!! :open_mouth:.
 The list of keyboard shortcuts you can use in your development flow is endless.
 You can find the complete list [here](https://developer.android.com/studio/intro/keyboard-shortcuts.html "Android studio keyboard shortcut").
 Let's try to do the exact same operations I did before with XCode, and I also add a rename of the class created at the end of all the previous operation.
+At the time of this writing the available Android Studio version is 3.0.1.

 {% include youtube.html videoId="Xp3v9VsgFjw" %}